 You will find plenty of things to do in Biltmore Village.
 Stroll along the brick sidewalks to nearly 50 shops, including one-of-kind boutiques and national brand stores.
 Biltmore Village is the perfect place to go antiquing with more than 500 independent dealers selling their wares at 10 antique shops or malls.

 As you shop, dine at nearly a dozen restaurants and cafes, including top local favorites.
 Peruse some of the city’s finest art collections or go for a refreshing drink at the district’s many breweries.
-In the growing London Entertainment District of Biltmore Village, you’ll find several hidden gems, including a custom vinyl record shop and dessert coffee shop.
+You'll also find unique experiences such as live-to-vinyl mobile recording studio, a "hidden" wine bar and the historic All Souls Cathedral.

 And, you can stay right in the middle of it all.
 Choose from a wide array of accommodations from the luxury of boutique hotels to historic inns to family-friendly hotels.